JamilaAr/Retail-Sales-and-Customer-Shopping-Trends/README.md

 14. **Date**: Date of purchase, with extracted components Year, Month, Day for time-based trend analysis.
 15. **Quantity**: The quantity of items purchased in the transaction.
 16. **Purchase Amount (USD)**: The discounted price for a single unit of the product.
-17. **Sales**: Total sales value of the transaction, calculated as the 'Purchase Amount (USD)' * 'Quantity'.
+17. **Sales**: The total sales value of a transaction, calculated as 'Purchase Amount (USD)' multiplied by 'Quantity'.
-18. **Holiday**: Indicates the specific holiday name (e.g., New Year's Day, Christmas) during which a transaction occurred, based on the purchase date in the year 2023..
+18. **Holiday**: Indicates the specific holiday name (e.g., New Year's Day, Christmas) during which a transaction occurred, based on the purchase date in the year 2023.
-22. **Discount**: The percentage or value of the discount applied to the transaction.
-This column helps analyze how discounts impact customer purchasing behavior and overall sales performance.(SQL-derived)
+19. **Discount**: The percentage or value of the discount applied to the transaction.(derived from SQL analysis)
-23. **Profit**: The monetary profit earned from a transaction.
-This column is crucial for understanding profitability trends across products, categories and season.(SQL-derived)
+20. **Profit**: The monetary profit earned from a transaction.(derived from SQL analysis)
-24. **Original_Price_per_Item**: The original price of products before discount applied.
+21. **Original_Price_per_Item**: The price of the product before any discounts were applied.

 ## Data Processing and Data Transformation